theofferpodcast/theofferpodcast/README.md

 3. name the file following the convention YYYY-MM-DD-episode-number.markdown e.g: 2019-12-23-episode-8.markdown
 4. in the file you've just renamed, just follow the instructions from each field.
 Instructions are marked by starting with a "#".
 Don't worry, the texto following the "#" will not show up, it's just to explain what each field does. all you need to edit is what comes after ":"

+Common problems:
+* Pictures now showing? make sure the images are .png and not .jpg